 4 minute read

 Visual Studio Code (VS Code) is a popular code editor that offers a wide range of extensions to enhance its functionality.
 However, having too many extensions installed can increase the startup time of the editor, which can be very annoying.
-In this blog post, we’ll explore how to optimize the startup time of VS Code by using profiles, a feature introduced in VS Code earlier this year. vscode logo
+In this blog post, we’ll explore how to optimize the startup time of VS Code by using profiles, a feature introduced in VS Code earlier this year.

 What are VS Code Profiles?